 Google Pixel 4 and Pixel 4 XL: Design

-As Google has only teased the rear of the phones, Ben Geskin gives us the best idea as to what the front of the Pixel 4 and Pixel 4 XL might look like (that changed later though, see the next section).
+Up until that point, Google had only teased the rear of the phones, so we didn’t have any confirmed reports of what the front of the Pixel 4 and Pixel 4 XL might look like (that changed later though, see the next section).
 However, we have seen an early render leak from OnLeaks and information shared by Lew from Unbox Therapy that suggests both the Pixel 4 and Pixel 4 XL will be notchless with large foreheads and small chins.

 On June 14, just days after Google officially confirmed the Pixel 4 design on Twitter, 9to5Google obtained two leaked photos of the Google Pixel 4.
 There’s not much we can glean from the images themselves, aside from the fact that they line up with Google’s Twitter renders.
 It also appears to be encased in one of Google’s official fabric cases.

-9to5Google’s tipster also got a look at the front of the Pixel 4 and claimed it does indeed have a big “forehead” on the top, housing two front-facing camera sensors.
+9to5Google’s tipster also got a look at the front of the Pixel 4 and claimed it does indeed have a big forehead on the top, housing at least two front-facing camera sensors.
 However, they weren’t able to snap a photo.

 It’s believed Google will drop the dual front-facing speakers but retain an earpiece.
-Alongside that, you can spot the five sensors that were rumored by Unbox Therapy.
+In the leaked renders below, you can spot the five sensors that were rumored by Unbox Therapy.
 These will reportedly be used for a Face ID-like security system as the handsets appear not to have a fingerprint sensor.

 Kellen Barranger of Droid-Life fame shared the below Photoshopped render giving us an idea as to what the Pixel 4 and Pixel 4 XL might look like in white.
 You can decide if you think it looks hot or not.